The Return of Marcos: Seven reasons why more Filipinos want them back

 4. The rise of “thinking” Marcos apologists against “antagonistic pinklawans”

 Undoubtedly, Marcos apologists Rey RJ Nieto (Thinking Pinoy), Rita Gadi, and recently Prof. Clarita Carlos, among others, strengthen the Marcos brand.
-Although the clout of the Marcos had been reduced, social media became their ally.
+Although their clout had been reduced, social media became their ally.

 Juan Ponce Enrile